-Our faculty members are leading scholars, but they are also actively involved in the law.
+Our faculty are leading scholars, but they are also actively involved in the law.
 They advise on stem cell issues, represent clients on death row, work with congressional staffers to draft legislation, and work with the European Union on monetary policy.
-They are often quoted in the news, they travel around the world, and they are part of what is new and exciting in the legal community.
+They are often quoted in the news, they share their scholarship around the world, and they are part of what is new and exciting in the legal community.

 But first and foremost, they are excellent teachers.
-The low student-faculty ratio at the UW Law School allows students to work closely with professors.
+The low student-faculty ratio at UW Law School allows students to work closely with professors.
 Our research faculty members teach at all levels in the curriculum and work with students to provide a strong foundation in law and legal reasoning.
-A prestigious clinical faculty of more than twenty-five full-time teachers provides additional opportunities for students to receive rigorous training and personal attention through hands-on experiential learning.
+A prestigious clinical faculty provides opportunities for students to receive rigorous training and personal attention through hands-on experiential learning.

-The UW Law School also has both a legal research and writing faculty and an experienced adjunct faculty as part of its teaching community.
+UW Law School also has both a legal research and writing faculty and an experienced adjunct faculty as part of its teaching community.
 Our adjunct faculty members are highly successful practicing lawyers and judges who bring their specialized knowledge and experience to the classroom, bridging the theoretical and the practical aspects of legal training and making the law come to life.

 UW Law faculty share a commitment to excellence in research, embracing a wide variety of substantive concerns and methodological approaches.
 The faculty has long been known for its interest in interdisciplinary work and for its commitment to a law-in-action approach to scholarship.